-Psychological, psychosocial, and rehabilitative support can help patients achieve skills to function better at home and in the community.
+Psychological, psychosocial, and rehabilitative support can help people achieve skills to function better at home and in the community.

 Psychotherapy and Cognitive-Behavioral Therapies

 While talking to a therapist may not be a substitute for antipsychotic medication, psychotherapy is an important part of an integrated treatment approach for schizophrenia.
-Psychotherapy can offer patients an opportunity to discuss their feelings about living with schizophrenia, and ways that they can emotionally cope better with the condition.
+Psychotherapy can offer people an opportunity to discuss their feelings about living with schizophrenia, and ways that they can emotionally cope better with the condition.
 It may also be helpful in complying with consistent taking of antipsychotic medications.

 The use of cognitive-behavioral therapy is showing particular promise for improving symptoms of schizophrenia, such as delusions and hallucinations.
-This approach helps strengthen the patient's capacity for normal thinking, using mental exercises and self-observation.
-Patients with schizophrenia are taught to critically analyze and develop techniques for dealing with specific symptoms, such as hearing voices.
+This approach helps strengthen the person's capacity for normal thinking, using mental exercises and self-observation.
+People with schizophrenia are taught to critically analyze and develop techniques for dealing with specific symptoms, such as hearing voices.

-Psychosocial therapies can also be helpful for addressing alcohol and substance abuse, smoking, and weight gain.
+Psychosocial therapies can also help address alcohol and substance abuse, smoking, and weight gain.

 Rehabilitation services can include counseling to help with: